 Japanese anime is not only for kids

-When first learning what the words “TGI Fridays” stand for, I was so glad to know many people even outside Japan have hard time surviving weekdays.
-At the same time, a question came up in my mind: Do they also feel depression on Sunday evening the same as me?
+When first learning what the words “TGI Fridays” stand for, I was so glad to know that many people even outside Japan have hard time surviving weekdays.
+At the same time, another question came up in my mind: do they also feel depression on Sunday evening the same as me?
 I looked into it right away and found good English words to express the feeling: Sunday Scaries.
 For your information, the Sunday evening depression is expressed “Sazae-san Syndrome” in Japanese.
 Sazae-san is the longest-running animated TV series, broadcast every Sunday evening since 1969.
 From this fact, you can also see how common it is to watch animated TV shows in Japan, not only for kids but also for adults.

 Even adults can enjoy “Attack on Titan”

 Conforming to the recent trend, I rarely watch any TV shows, though a TV itself stands in the center of my living room just like in the good old days.
 Instead, what I usually watch on the TV is YouTube videos and programs on Amazon Prime Video.
 Last year, I got into an animated program on Amazon Prime Video, of which title is “Attack on Titan.”
 Some of you might think animated shows are crappy, but I think “Attack on Titan” is worthy of admiration even by adults and is completely different from kids cartoons simply depicting the world of right and wrong.

 Japanese anime is highly compatible with Japanese traditional crafts